Of all the diseases of dogs and cats, why do we mention heart disease in our vaccination reminders? The reasons are:

 What Happens In Heart Failure?

 There’s often also an abnormal buildup of pressure in the veins leading to the heart.
 Veins leak under high pressure and so fluid starts escaping into the tissues and spaces.
-Fluid can be in the lungs (pulmonary oedema), around the lungs (pleural effusion), in the abdomen (ascites) or under the skin (oedema).
+Fluid can be in the lungs (that’s the fluffy clouds shown by the thick arrow above), around the lungs (pleural effusion), in the abdomen (ascites) or under the skin (oedema).

 The Signs Of Heart Problems In Dogs

 How do you know when your dog has a failing heart?
 Symptoms may include:

 Importantly, not all dogs will show even the most common clues.